jeromeetienne/AR.js/README.md

 # Try it on Mobile

 It works on **any browser with WebGL and WebRTC**.
-This is the principle.
+So android works.
+Window mobile works.
-Now the specifics: android works, window mobile works, IOS doesnt work unfortunately.
+IOS doesnt work unfortunately.
 IOS safari doesn't support WebRTC at the moment.
 Apple is [currently working on it](https://webkit.org/status/#specification-webrtc) tho.

 To try on your phone is only 2 easy steps, check it out!